 - We don’t have only images and text to develop our presentation: we can also use videos, gifs, interactive infographics, external content, and interactivity with pop-up windows, etc.

 - It is demonstrated that our brain activates with data and reasons, and it lights up like a Christmas tree when we’re listening to stories.
 Let’s then use more storytelling!

 - Let’s make a Marketing tool out of our presentation, and a personal and distinctive brand for us.
 How?
 You just need creativity and added value.
 Let’s dare to be different!

 Design and content

-- A neat model of slides will allow a better understanding.
+- A neat model of slides will allow for better understanding.
 A model of slides that changes along with the contents will provide more dynamism and will create bigger expectations.
-Forget the old powerpoint templates, it’s the time ofr the interactivity.
+Forget the old PowerPoint templates, it’s time for interactivity.

 - An adequate font is always helpful, but a bad choice in your typeface can ruin your presentation.
-Therefore, we don’t recommend using something extremely “creative”, but picking up an elegant, simple and readable font.
+Therefore, we don’t recommend using something extremely “creative”, but picking an elegant, simple, and readable font.
 Moreover, avoid handwritten or script typefaces.
-This way you will always success for sure.
+This way you will always succeed for sure.
 And remember: when in doubt, Helvetica : )

 - One slide, one idea, one sentence.
-Get rid of long paragraphs or texts with small fonts because, doing so, your audience would only focus on reading instead of listening.
+Get rid of long paragraphs or texts with small fonts because, with these, your audience would only focus on reading instead of listening.

-- Fantasy backgrounds (gradients, textures…) are the greatest enemies of easy readings.
+- Fantasy backgrounds (gradients, textures…) are the greatest enemies of easy reading.
 White backgrounds will always make things easier.

 - Movement is the first thing the human eye notices.
-Adding dynamism in your presentation is cool.
+Adding dynamism to your presentation is cool.
 Throwing a party is too much.